Getting started using the ASAP2Demo...

 - Export and import calibration data

-- Updating A2L object addresses from an ELF file
+- Synchronizing A2L object addresses from an ELF file

 - Connect to an ECU with XCP over Ethernet(TCP/UDP)